dotnet/docs/docs/core/deploying/index.md

 ---
 # .NET Core application publishing overview

 Applications you create with .NET Core can be published in two different ways.
-Each way affects how a user installs and runs your app:
+Each way affects how a user installs and runs your app.
+Platform-specific executables are generated for a target platform, and runtime-dependent *dll* files are generated for cross-platform use.

 01. A platform-specific executable.